-With one marina and hardly any amenities, Escanaba may not seem like the most happenin’ destination available—but this quaint Michigan town on Lake Michigan is more than what meets the eye.
-With a down-home town feel, a possibly haunted lighthouse, an insane amount of marine charts, and a scenic coastal park, this little lakeside town is one of the Great Lakes’ hidden gems.
+With one marina and hardly any amenities, Escanaba may not seem like the most happenin’ destination available — but this quaint Michigan town on Lake Michigan is more than what meets the eye.
+With a down-home, hometown feel, a possibly haunted lighthouse, an insane amount of marine charts and a scenic coastal park, this little lakeside town is one of the Great Lakes’ hidden gems.

 Fishing Along The Longest Coast